 Perhaps you feel like you want to take things further and make this a more serious relationship.

-This can mean simply spending time with them, introducing them to family and friends, and perhaps even making extending plans with them for things that you may like to do.
-Perhaps you two shared a few difficult moments together or find that you have more and more in common than you knew.
+This can mean simply spending time with them, introducing them to family and friends, and making extending plans with them for things that you may like to do.
+Perhaps you shared a few difficult moments together or find that you have more in common than you knew.

 In the end, it doesn’t really matter how it happens, just that it did.
 It’s okay, too, even if neither of you intended it to go any further than casual hooking up.

 So, where does that leave you?
 How should you bring this up with your casual partner and what kind of steps should you take to transition your relationship from something casual to something serious?
-And how can you know if your partner-to-be wants the same thing or if it will work?
+How can you know if your partner-to-be wants the same thing?

 Check out this article if you want to know what hookup sites actually work!